MelleWynia/highlight-item-line/README.md

 ```
 eslint ./
 ```
-_Note to self: eslint returns nothing in case of no error or warnings!_
+_Note to self: eslint returns nothing in case of no errors nor warnings!_

 ### Test